uvamsi76/namegenerator/README.md

-# Name generator a character level based language model.
+# Indian Name generator
+### A character level based language model.
 The current one is simple bigram model
-Implemented a bigram model using python and exported the whole model in the form of onnx.
+### Implemented a bigram model using python and exported the whole model in the form of onnx.
-The following repo is using the onnx model with onnx and tfjs
+### The following repo is using the onnx model with onnx and tfjs